PALNA Shishu Kendras

-The PALNA Shishu Kendras are DCCW's most recent initiative.
-Started in August 2014, these centres are aimed at preparing young underprivileged children in the age group 2 to 6 years, to attend mainstream schools.
-Starting with two centres in 2014 - at Qudsia Bagh and Janakpuri - we are currently running seven centres across various slum and resettlement areas of Delhi including Dakshinpuri, Madipur, Pandav Nagar and Trilokpuri.
+The PALNA Shishu Kendras prepare young underprivileged children in the age group of 2 to 6 years to enrol in mainstream schools.
+Starting with two centres in 2014 at Qudsia Bagh and Janakpuri, we now run 10 units at 7 centres across several slum / resettlement areas of Delhi including Dakshinpuri, Madipur, Pandav Nagar, Trilokpuri.
 Over 450 children are enrolled in this programme, with about 40-50 children in each unit.
-There is a nominal charge of Rs 250/- per child per month, where the parents are able to give it.
-Where the children hail from impoverished families, they are provided with basics like woollen clothes and shoes by the kendra.
+Where the children belong to particularly impoverished backgrounds, they are also provided with clothes and shoes by the kendra.

-That the program is a successful one is borne out by the fact that over 85% of children eligible for getting into regular schools have been successful in gaining admission into mainstream schools.
+That the programme is a successful one is borne by the fact that over 85% of children eligible for entry to regular school have successfully enrolled in mainstream schools of the city.

 Case study : Vashu